ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

 ## How do I run any of this?

-First, install PHP-7.4 with the FFI extension enabled.
+First, install PHP 7.4 with the FFI extension enabled.
 There are no releases yet as far as I'm aware (and it'll be quite some time until there is).

 ### Running FFIMe: